From Billable Hours to Smart Hours: Rethinking Legal Productivity in the Age of AI

 The human judgment that no algorithm can replicate.

 With the right technology, lawyers can spend less time drafting, formatting, or searching — and more time analyzing, reasoning, and advising.
-That’s what smart work looks like.
+That is what smart work looks like.

 How Lexi Enables Smart Hours